+?
+3840x2160 '4k60'

+- The status text may be colored yellow to indicate a warning or error condition.

+?
+3840x2160 '4k30' (Mode not supported!)

-- + Each input shows status text with a √ or ? prefix, plus the current format's resolution and abbreviation (e.g. 'Hp60') - The √ or ? prefixes indicate either good or bad input respectively.
-"Bad" in this case meaning no input, incorrect format, incorrect colorspace, or unsupported format. - If the Mbox application is launched and no layer has used the video input, the status text will be followed by the note "asleep: no layers using."
-This note will go away when any layer uses the input for the first time. - The status text may be colored yellow to indicate a warning or error condition, and will have a description of the warning or error (e.g. "Mode not supported!") - + Manual selection of the correct input format (and colorspace) is the recommended method of operation. - + The format list shown on the input format pop-up is a static list of all possible input formats for Blackmagic devices.
-Therefore this list may include formats that are not supported by the current hardware. - + If an unsupported input format is manually selected, the input's status text will be colored yellow and include the warning "Mbox not supported!"
-In such cases, a supported format should be selected. - Once an input format has been manually selected it will be remembered whenever the Mbox application is quit and relaunched.
+- + Manual selection of the correct input format is the recommended method of operation. - + The format list shown on the input format pop-up is a static list of all possible input formats for Blackmagic devices.
+Therefore, this list may include formats that are not supported by the current hardware. - If an unsupported input format is manually selected, the input's status text will be colored yellow and include the warning "Mode not supported!"
+In such cases, a supported format should be manually selected.